-- A. As part of the initial patient assessment for all providers at the EMT level and above. - B. Patient with shortness of breath or respiratory distress - C. Patient with chronic lung disease (COPD, emphysema) who are receiving oxygen therapy 1 - D. Any patient requiring oxygen therapy as determined by other appropriate Statewide BLS medical treatment protocols
+- A. Patient with shortness of breath or respiratory distress - B. Patient with chronic lung disease (COPD, emphysema) who are receiving oxygen therapy 1 - C. Any patient requiring oxygen therapy as determined by other appropriate Statewide BLS medical treatment protocols

 A. Patient with suspected carbon monoxide poisoning.
 These patients should all receive high-flow 100% oxygen without regard to pulse oximeter reading.
 2